 While it can be more rigid than newer platforms, it’s a solid pick for organizations with clear processes and established approval paths.

-Agiloft is a flexible contract management solution built for businesses that need full control over how they handle contracts.
+The Agiloft CLM platform is flexible contract lifecycle management software built for businesses that need full control over how they handle contracts.

-It’s especially useful for legal, procurement, and operations departments that want to customize everything, from workflows to fields, without needing developers.
+It’s especially useful for legal, procurement, and operations departments that want to customize everything without needing developers.
 Its no-code setup gives users the freedom to build processes that match their team’s needs.

 Agiloft also includes AI contract review features to speed up analysis, reduce compliance risks, and help users locate contracts quickly.